 Hot vs. Cold wallets

-- Hot wallets (Online & Connected) – Ideal for frequent transactions but more vulnerable to hacks (e.g., MetaMask, Trust Wallet).
+- Hot wallets (Online & Connected): they are convenient for sending, receiving, and trading crypto quickly but more vulnerable to hacks (e.g., MetaMask, Trust Wallet).

-- Cold Wallets (Offline & Secure) – Best for long-term storage with high security (e.g., Ledger, Trezor).
+- Cold Wallets (Offline & Secure): Best for long-term storage with high security, but less convenient for daily use and app integrations. (e.g., Ledger, Trezor).

 Custodial vs. Non-Custodial wallets